 Providing developers and testers with a representative database using DockerPosted on 2017-12-11 by Mark Krijgsman

-When developing or testing, having a database that comes pre-filled with relevant data can be a big help with implementation or scenario walkthroughs.
+When developing or testing, having a database that comes pre-filled with relevant data can be a big help with implementation or a scenario walk-through.
 However, often there is only a structure dump of the production database available, or less.
 This article outlines the process of creating a Docker image that starts a database and automatically restores a dump containing a representative set of data.
 We use the PostgreSQL database in our examples, but the process outlined here can easily be applied to other databases such as MySQL or Oracle SQL.

 Dumping the database